Friends of Nachusa Grasslands

 Getting Started

 Volunteers participate in many, if not all, aspects of managing and restoring habitat, leading tours, and running events.
+They even help with behind the scenes activities that keep the Friends of Nachusa Grasslands organization running.
 Volunteers are treated as colleagues and are given training at the same level as staff.
 Volunteers may even work with chainsaws, tractors, and participate in controlled burns if they have the ability and pass safety and online training.
 Specific volunteer tasks are shown below.

 Thursday and Saturday Workdays as well as Stewardship Teams are a great way to begin volunteering and find out what happens at Nachusa.
 Activities vary depending on the time of year and weather conditions.